Graph hypersurfaces with torus action and a conjecture of Aluffi: Wheels with subdivided edges

 To summarize,

 \end{exa}

 A slight modification of Example~\ref{49} serves to prove Theorem~\ref{70}.

-\begin{exa}[Wheels with all edges but one spoke divided] Consider the graph $\wh W_n/f$ obtained from the wheel graph $W_n$ by replacing all edges except for one spoke by two edges in series (see~Figures~\ref{82} and \ref{81}).
+\begin{exa}[Wheels with all edges but one spoke subdivided] Consider the graph $\wh W_n/f$ obtained from the wheel graph $W_n$ by subdividing all edges except for one spoke into two edges (see~Figures~\ref{82} and \ref{81}).

 The sum in the formula in Proposition~\ref{56}.\eqref{56b} runs over $S\in\set{\E,\E\setminus\set e}$ where $e$ is the simple spoke.
 Applying Corollary~\ref{59} and Proposition~\ref{50}.\eqref{50c} successively to contract series of edges as in Example~\ref{49}, yields